Introduction to Jenkins

 - A continuous integration pipeline is a set of sequential or parallel jobs; these jobs are designed to perform a set of tasks that are configured using the GUI interface.

-- As it got difficult to maintain the increasing number of projects, build, build revisions, and copies, so the concept of Jenkins pipeline is introduced.
+- As it got difficult to maintain the increasing number of projects, build, build revisions, and copies, the concept of the Jenkins pipeline was introduced.
 This pipeline is called a Jenkins file.

-- It also supports the docker and Kubernetes like technologies where microservices are run.
+- It also receives support from Docker and Kubernetes-like technologies, where microservices run.

-- At times there appears certain kind of issues like slowness due to the massive amount of logs getting generated.
+- At times specific issues appear slow due to the massive amount of logs generated.

-- It can result in high CPU usage, proportional to the number of users accessing the Jenkins.
+- It can result in high CPU usage, proportional to the number of users accessing Jenkins.

 - It is vertically ( requires the hardware upscaling) and horizontally scalable (requires multiple Jenkins masters).

-- It is seen that having a single Jenkins master is pleasant, but the tradeoff has to be set between the availability and ease of handling, as in case the single master gets down, then it will halt the business.
+- While having a single Jenkins master is beneficial, you must balance availability and ease of handling; if the single master gets down, it will halt the business.

-- It slaves equally contribute testing along with the building; Jenkins provides the concept of parallel testing that makes the pipeline faster too.
+- Its slaves contribute equally to testing along with the building; Jenkins provides the concept of parallel testing that makes the pipeline faster.

-- High availability is provided, along with failover handling with primary and secondary systems.
+- High availability and failover handling with primary and secondary systems are provided.

 How did Jenkins work?